Kequc/nano-records/README.md

 Nano Records
 ===

 A module for interacting with CouchDB through [nano](https://github.com/dscape/nano) with Nodejs.
-Each NanoRecords instance represents one database.
-This is a simple way to get up and running with CouchDB.

-Abstract away some of the database busywork and make your life easier.
+Conflicts are avoided with automated retries, errors are sanitised, designs are persisted on an as-needed basis, and so on.
+It is meant to make your life easier by abstracting away some of database busywork and is a simple way to get up and running with CouchDB quickly.

 ## &#8620; Install